Vepp1/cinemary-api/README.md

 - Deploying to Heroku:
   - Access www.heroku.com.
-  - Click on new and Create New App.
+  - Click on New and Create New App.
   - Choose an App name and a region and Create App.
-  - Acces Settings tab.
+  - Access the Settings tab.
-  - Set the config vars to connect to database, cloudinary and allowed host.
+  - Set the config vars to connect to the database, cloudinary and allowed host.
-  - On the Deployment tab, connect to Github and choose the proper repository.
+  - On the Deployment tab, connect to GitHub and choose the proper repository.
   - Deploy Branch.

 ### GitHub/GitPod